dragoncoder047/aelith/world_state.md

 }
 ```

-The entity objects also manage loading and unloading their KAPLAY game objects, and pulling in position and collision events from KAPLAY's physics.
-The entity has a loaded flag stored in the Y.Map that is always false in the serialized state and whenever it gets loaded it sets the flag to true, to tell other clients that the entity is loaded and they should pull changes rather than push to them.
+The entity objects also manage loading and unloading their Nova game objects, and pulling in position and collision events from Nova's physics.
+The entity has a loaded flag stored in the map that is always false in the serialized state and whenever it gets loaded it sets the flag to true, to tell other clients that the entity is loaded and they should pull changes rather than push to them.

 #### Entity animation data